tupacmoche/NYU-Intro-to-Python-Summer-2018/06-06-2018-Intro-and-Git/git/git.md

 git status
 git pull
 ```
 5. When you are reached a stopping point.
-Add your files to the stage area.
+Add your files to the staging area.
 ```
 git status
 git add name_of_file.py